-Students, who exceed the absence limit in any class, study hall, or R&R, will not be eligible to be a Student in Good Standing (SIGS), will not be eligible for junior or senior privileges, and will lose extracurricular and social privileges for the following semester.
-Extracurricular and social privileges include such things as: attendance at dances, attendance as a spectator at athletic events or performing arts events, participation in social events such as Spring Fling and Homecoming, attendance at the prom, and participation in clubs and student activities.
-However, if the student improves his or her attendance the following quarter, and does not exceed 5 absences in any class, study hall, or R&R during that quarter, the privileges will be reinstated.
+Students who exceed the absence limit in any class or R&R will not be eligible for open campus privileges AND will lose extracurricular and social privileges for the following semester.
+Extracurricular and social privileges include such things as: attendance at dances, attendance as a spectator at athletic events or performing arts events, participation in social events such as Homecoming, attendance at the prom, and participation in clubs and student activities.
+If the student improves his/her/their attendance the following quarter, and does not exceed 5 absences in any class or R&R during that quarter, privileges will be reinstated.